Dealing with nuisance birds

 Local councils and nuisance birds

 Local councils have limited ability to deal with bird related problems as these aren't usually within their responsibility.
-However, in some circumstances they may take action under a general licence to reduce feral pigeon or gull numbers for public health reasons.
+However, in some circumstances they may take action under a general licence to reduce feral pigeon numbers for public health reasons.

 Avian (bird) flu and dead birds